Company logo

 In the mainland UAE, Federal Law No. 8 of 1980 (the UAE Labour Law) and Federal Law No. 5 of 1985 (the Civil Transactions Law) govern the termination of employment and commercial contracts respectively.
 Termination letters must be engineered to comply strictly with these laws, ensuring that reasons for termination are clearly articulated and lawful.
 DIFC and ADGM operate under common law principles with their own employment and contract laws.
 The termination letter’s architecture here demands adherence to contractual terms and procedural fairness as mandated by these jurisdictions.

-Related: Explore our Employment Termination Letter in | Expert Legal Drafting services for strategic legal architecture in the UAE.
+Related: Explore our Employment Termination Letter in | Expert Legal Drafting services for strategic legal framework in the UAE.

-Deploying a termination letter in DIFC or ADGM without appreciating their legal architecture exposes parties to asymmetric risks, such as claims of wrongful termination or breach of contract.
+Deploying a termination letter in DIFC or ADGM without appreciating their legal framework exposes parties to asymmetric risks, such as claims of wrongful termination or breach of contract.
 The letter must structurally reflect the jurisdiction’s requirements for notice periods, grounds for termination, and dispute resolution mechanisms to neutralize these risks.

-Related: Explore our Termination Letter Solutions in | Expert Legal Counsel services for strategic legal architecture in the UAE.
+Related: Explore our Termination Letter Solutions in | Expert Legal Counsel services for strategic legal framework in the UAE.

 Key Elements to Engineer in a Termination Letter